 Self-Employment Assistance offers dislocated workers the opportunity for early re-employment.
 The program is designed to encourage and enable unemployed workers to create their own jobs by starting their own small businesses.
 Under these programs, States can pay a SEA allowance, instead of regular unemployment insurance benefits, to help unemployed workers while they are establishing businesses and becoming self-employed.
 Participants receive weekly allowances while they are getting their businesses off the ground.

-This is a voluntary program for States and, to date, Delaware, New York, Oregon, and Rhode Island have active Self-Employment Assistance programs.
+This is a voluntary program for States and, to date, Delaware, Mississippi, New Hampshire, New York, Oregon, and Rhode Island have active Self-Employment Assistance programs.
 The State Workforce Agency websites for these states can be accessed at http://www.servicelocator.org/OWSLinks.asp.

 Generally, in order to receive these benefits, an individual must first be eligible to receive regular unemployment insurance under State law.
 Individuals who have been permanently laid off from their previous jobs and are identified (through a State's profiling system) as likely to exhaust regular unemployment benefits are eligible to participate in the program.

 Individuals may be eligible even if they are engaged full-time in self-employment activities - including entrepreneurial training, business counseling, and technical assistance.

 SEA allowances are the same weekly amounts as the worker's regular unemployment insurance benefits.
 Participants work full-time on starting their business instead of looking for wage and salary jobs.

 You should contact the State Unemployment Insurance agency as soon as possible after becoming unemployed.
 At the time you file your claim you should ask whether a Self-Employment Assistance program operates in your State.